Hidden-Histories/Public-Resources/documentation/Tutorial_RemoteSiteVisit.md

 ![googlemaps_3Dview1](images/googlemaps_3Dview1.png)

+**Think about where you and your viewers will likely stand to view the artwork.**
+- With the Issei Memorial Building, I would say on the sidewalk to the left of the pathway to the building - on the right the tree will turn the sidewalk into a bottleneck, if viewers are standing here and pedestrians need to get past.
+- This also gives a nice clear view of the sign and of at least the steps and front doorway.
+Maybe we can cut out one or both as trigger images for our AR layer?

+## Use Google Maps Street View to get familiar with the site

-Notice the little yellow figure in the lower right hand corner:
+Notice the little yellow figure in the lower right hand corner of the above image:
 - Click and drag it onto a street on the googlemap to go into Google Street View.
 - This gives you a panoramic photographic view of the building.

-## Use Google Maps Street View to get familiar with the site

 This is a great way to get photos showing your site!
 Take screenshots and save for making mockups later.